Debra Born, Staff Writer

 Utica College is preparing to break ground on a new science building near the Gordon Science Center in the summer of 2020.

-Dr. Todd Pfannestiel, provost & senior vice president for academic affairs, said plans are in the works for the new building, slated to open in the fall of 2021 as UC turns 75 years.
+Dr. Todd Pfannestiel, provost & senior vice president for academic affairs, said plans are in the works for the new building, slated to open in the fall of 2021 as UC celebrates its 75th anniversary.

 The provost said the building is in the “early planning stages” and the college is hashing out the design with architects.
 It will be located on the green area that runs adjacent to the Gordon Science Center and Romano Hall.
 It will connect to Romano Hall via a covered walkway to the existing Gordon Science Center.
 The finished size will be between 20,000 and 25,000 square feet.